Trophy

 TROPHY will bring contemporary Australian life into focus, offering shared cultural experiences that foster visibility, strength, and connection, particularly for women whose stories often go unheard.

-TROPHY will be ambitious, tender, raw, and compelling.
+TROPHY will be ambitious and tender, funny and playful, raw and compelling.

 ...My background is one of being a high achiever, growing up in a sports-centric family.
 Ultimately, I chose the path of an artist, but what fuels my curiosity is what motivates us to strive for excellence.
 While trophies once symbolized success for me, I discovered a deeper fulfillment in connecting with others and effecting change through art not sport.
 It's the power of ideas, narratives, connections, and the expressive physicality of dance to tell stories that resonates for me.

 My aspiration is to draw inspiration from the towns and individuals, the trophy cabinets, ribbons, and honour boards we encounter along the way.
 I know this experience of place and people will evolve and transform the piece into a collaborative endeavour where members of a community become an integral part of the work.
 Be that as duet partners, storytellers, or as co-contributors to the design.
 Let's weave our stories together and create something captivating.
 Our desire to achieve, do our best, individually or as a team and represent who we are and what we are is universal.
-I want the performance to be accessible, whether it is staged on the main street, on a cricket pitch, footy field, basketball court, in a performance space, it’s all possible! - Natalie Allen
+I want the performance to be accessible, whether it is staged on the main street, on a cricket pitch, footy field, basketball court, as the performance space, it’s all possible!
+Natalie Allen, co-creator/performer

 Creative Team: